Gretchen Whitmer: House of Representatives

-State Senate
+Senate

 In March 2006, Whitmer won a special election to the Michigan State Senate, replacing Virg Bernero, who had been elected mayor of Lansing in November 2005.
 She was elected to a full term in November, and reelected in 2010.
 In 2011, Whitmer's Democratic colleagues unanimously chose her to be the Senate Democratic Leader, making her the first woman to lead a party caucus in the Senate.
 Due to term limits, Whitmer was unable to run for reelection in 2014 and left office in 2015.

-In 2013, she received national recognition when she discussed her experience of being sexually assaulted.
-She told the story during a debate about abortion rights, particularly for victims of rape, arguing victims should be allowed to terminate pregnancies that result from rape.
+In 2013, Whitmer received national recognition when she revealed that she had been the victim of rape during her freshman year at Michigan State University.
+She told her story during a debate about abortion rights, while making the case that victims of rape should be allowed to terminate pregnancies that result from the assault.

 Ingham County prosecutor

-On May 11, 2016, it was announced that the judges of Michigan's 30th Judicial Circuit Court had unanimously selected Whitmer to serve the remaining six months of outgoing Ingham County Prosecutor Stuart Dunnings III's term, after he was arrested on March 14, 2016, and charged with 11 counts of involvement with a prostitute and four counts of willful neglect of duty.
-In a letter dated March 29, 2016, Dunnings announced he would resign effective July 2.
+On May 11, 2016, it was announced that the judges of Michigan's 30th Judicial Circuit Court had unanimously selected Whitmer to serve the remaining six months of outgoing Ingham County Prosecutor Stuart Dunnings III's term.
+Dunnings resigned, effective July 2, 2016, after being charged with misconduct in office and with prostitution-related offenses; he subsequently pleaded guilty to several counts and was sentenced to one year in jail and two years' probation.

 On June 21, 2016, Whitmer was administered the oath of office as prosecutor by Ingham County Circuit Court Chief Judge Janelle Lawless.
 She said her top priorities during her six months of service would be to determine if any other officials in the prosecutor's office knew about Dunnings's alleged crimes and to change how the office handled domestic violence and sexual assault cases.

-On July 22, 2016, Whitmer issued an 11-page report on whether Dunnings's alleged criminal activity had affected cases handled by the office.
+In July 2016, Whitmer issued an 11-page report on whether Dunnings's offenses had affected cases the office handled.
 The report concluded that employees "were never asked to compromise a case or look the other way" and that she had "full confidence that any problem that had existed in this office left with Mr. Dunnings".
 Whitmer's term expired on December 31, 2016.